dcarrillo9181/troless/README.md

 # Troless.com

-Troless.com is a video-based social media platform built with Next.js, focused on promoting optimism and positivity through user-generated content.
-Users can share circular selfie videos, engage in Reddit-style comment discussions, rate videos based on optimism, and participate in unique conflict resolution features.
-This repository contains the complete source code for the Troless.com web application.
+Troless.com is an upcoming video-based social media platform built with Next.js, focusing on promoting optimism and positivity through user-generated content.
+Users will be able to share circular selfie videos, engage in forum-like comment discussions, rate videos based on optimism, and participate in unique conflict resolution features.
+This repository will contain the complete source code for the Troless.com web application as it is developed.

 ## Table of Contents

-- Features
+- Planned Features
 - Tech Stack
-- Getting Started
-    - Prerequisites
-    - Installation
 - Usage
-- Contributing
 - License
-- Contact

-## Features
+## Planned Features

 - Circular selfie videos
-- Reddit-style comments section
+- Forum-like comments section
 - Video rating system based on optimism/positivity
 - Top-rated videos showcase
 - Conflict resolution feature with various mediation options